ovgutunc/Comparing-Bidding-Methods-Using-AB-Testing/README.md

 • Control campaign, which is Max-bidding, has higher impressions and reach values with regard to the aim of Max-bidding strategy.<br>

 • Overall, even if Test campaign has a higher CTR(%), it has a lower Conversion Rate (%) in terms of the mean value of performance metrics.
 It can be explained by marketing strategies and statistical requirements:<br>

 >-The ad in campaign is targeting the wrong consumers.<br>

 >-Working with a small size of data and having outliers affects the distribution, variability, and skewness with the selection of statistical methods resulting in a non-parametric test.<br>

-• It is recommended to work with a larger amount of data focused on targeted people to observe trends, patterns, and variations over time.
+• It is recommended to conduct A/B test with a larger amount of data focused on targeted people for a longer period of time to observe trends, patterns, and variations.
 This will allow us to use of the right statistical methods to determine which campaign is more effective in a statistical manner.<br>

+_Thank you for your precious time.I hope you enjoy my data world as much as ı do._<br>
+_Keep grinding !_<br>